 10 October 2014.
-Peter Sloep .
+Peter Sloep.
 Massive Open Online Courses have put online education on the agendas of the boards of many universities.
 And that cannot be a bad thing.
-For too long universities have hand-cuffed innovation by ignoring the opportunities offered by the information and social webs that the Internet has woven.
+For too long, universities have hand-cuffed innovation by ignoring the opportunities offered by the information and social webs that the Internet has woven.
 What is at stake here is the quality of the educational experience.
 And the big question is whether MOOCs make for innovative learning arrangements that enhance the quality of the educational experience.
-Here I want to discuss this question following a format that is prompted by a popular picture that Math Plourde published in 2013.
+Here, I want to discuss this question following a format prompted by a favoured picture that Math Plourde published in 2013.
 As you may have noticed, this post carries the same title.

 xMOOCs and cMOOCs

 Whatever claims one may make about the innovative powers of MOOCs or lack thereof, one should distinguish xMOOCs from cMOOCs.
 The former is what most people take MOOCs to be.
 They are grounded in constructivist instructional convictions, often in the guise of mastery learning, that knowledge transfer is the name of their game (‘broadcasting’) and peer interaction is, at best, a byproduct of learning but indeed not its essence. cMOOCs, on the other hand, are thoroughly social constructivists; people learn by constructing knowledge, and they invariably do so together.
 If these two are the archetypes, one might conclude that many MOOCs exist that take the middle ground between them.
 Some argue that this is indeed the case.
 However, if this is an attempt to argue away the essential differences between xMOOCs and cMOOCs, it is bound to fail.
 Instructivism and social constructivism do not differ in degree but in principle: they have radically different, if not opposing, ideas on how people learn.
 What could be argued, though, is that some learning challenges are better dealt with in constructivist ways and others in social-constructivist ways.